illi4/stock-screener/README.md

 #### Usage
 - Run `main.py --h` to view context help
 - To update the stocks list, run `main.py --update -exchange=all`.
-Recommended to run this daily prior to scanning.
+It is recommended to run this daily prior to scanning.
 - To scan and shortlist, run `main.py --scan -exchange=all`.
-System (2ma|3ma) should be specified.
-- Helper scripts:
+- Helper scripts (note: requires configuring Google credentials in order to work):
    - `monitor.py` to run daily to check whether the exit condition was hit for active entries.
    - `paperfill.py` to run daily to fill in the values for paper trade entries automatically.